EastCentralRegionalLibrary/ProfileTranferUtil/README.md

 * 📁 Configurable includes and excludes via `config.toml`.
 * 💨 Dry-run mode for safe simulations before committing file copies.
 * 🧹 Post-processing support like removing Mark of the Web (MotW) from `.lnk` files.
-* ⚙️ Registry Export with PsExec: Export specified registry keys to .reg files, optionally using PsExec to run as the logged-in user (session 1) for appropriate permissions.
+* ⚙️ Registry Export with PsExec: Export specified local registry keys to .reg files, optionally using PsExec to run as the logged-in user (session 1) for appropriate permissions.
 * 🔍 PsExec Verification: Automatically checks for PsExec.exe in PATH or a specified custom location before execution.
 ---